process-analytics/bpmn-visualization-js/README.md

 </div>
 <br>

-`bpmn-visualization` is a TypeScript library for visualizing processes and their execution data, in [BPMN](https://www.omg.org/spec/BPMN/2.0.2/) format, with simplicity.
+`bpmn-visualization` is a TypeScript library for visualizing process execution data on [BPMN](https://www.omg.org/spec/BPMN/2.0.2/) diagrams, with simplicity.

 Based on the customization capability, it provides a set of diagram visualization features that includes additional display options for execution data (_highlighting of some elements_, _adding customizable overlays_, and more) as well as personalized interactive capabilities (_mouse hover_, _click_, and more).